cs2901/yape-bcp-project-yapespots/documentation/developer_guide/developer_guide.md

 * Use this [information](https://developers.google.com/maps/documentation/javascript/get-api-key).

 3. How the data is going to maintain updated?
 *  We are going to maintain the data updated by a concept called crowdsourcing.
-In simple words, It means that the community is going to maintent the data updated by themselves.
+In simple words, It means that the community is going to maintain the data updated by themselves.
 Every time you find a Yape spot that does not longer uses Yape as a payment method, you can report it and if one place gets many reports it is going to get removed from the database.

 ## 5. Glossary